tchatel/angular-treeRepeat/README.md

 ```

-Sample template, with drag and drog support :
+Sample template, with drag and drop support :

 ```HTML
 <ul tree>